meshery/meshery/docs/pages/installation/mesheryctl.md

 ---
 layout: default
-title: Install mesheryctl using Homebrew
+title: Install mesheryctl
-permalink: installation/platforms/brew
+permalink: installation/mesheryctl
 type: installation
 display-title: "true"
 language: en
 list: include
-image: /assets/img/platforms/brew.png
+# image: /assets/img/platforms/brew.png
 ---

+Meshery's command line client is `mesheryctl`.
+To install `mesheryctl` on your system, you may choose from any of the following supported methods.

+## Homebrew

 ### Installation Commands